l3dlp-sandbox/SongGen-Mac/README.md

 This is a specialized fork of **SongGeneration Studio**, engineered to run on **Macs with any M series Apple Silicon chips **.

-The original model requires massive NVIDIA GPUs.
+The original model requires extensive NVIDIA GPUs and CUDA dependencies to run.
 We have patched the entire dependency chain to translate CUDA instructions to **Metal (MPS)**, optimized memory usage to prevent crashes, and created a universal installer that works on any Apple Silicon Mac.

 <br>
 <div align="center">